GjMinova/NorthPhoneBookApp/README.md

 Test scenarios

-POST Mehotd: Create new phonebook contact
+POST METHOD: Create new phonebook contact

 - In postman choose POST method and use the following url: http://localhost:8080/phonebook/contacts